 To see this tool in action, visit our marketplace and click into any property.

-Understanding the variables that go into evaluating the potential ROI of a single-family rental home is an important part of becoming a savvy property investor.
+Understanding the variables that go into evaluating potential investment property ROI is an important part of becoming a savvy property investor.
 That said, you can also take advantage of modern tools and platforms that help streamline the process and reduce projection errors.

 Unlike a basic math problem, there’s no one answer to the question of “How much should I spend on a rental property?”
 But with the right information, tools and resources, you can invest with confidence knowing the answer is right for you.